Rod Carey: Temple

 On January 10, 2019, it was announced that Carey would replace Manny Diaz as the head coach at Temple.

-Carey won eight games in his first season at Temple, which was enough for the team to receive an invite to the 2019 Military Bowl, but the Owls were blown out by North Carolina losing by a score of 55–13.
+Carey won eight games in his first season at Temple, which was enough for the team to receive an invitation to the 2019 Military Bowl, but the Owls were blown out by North Carolina losing by a score of 55–13.
 The Owls struggled in the 2020 season, which was cut short by the COVID-19 pandemic, winning just one game.

 The 2021 season was Carey's first with a Temple roster that was recruited almost entirely by him.
-However, after starting the season 3–2, Temple ended the season on a seven game losing streak and finished with a record of 3–9.
+However, after starting the season 3–2, Temple ended the season on a seven-game losing streak and finished with a record of 3–9.
 Temple lost every one of their final seven games by at least 20 points.
-Carey also faced accusations of losing support in the Temple locker room after multiple players including the team's starting quarterback and number one wide receiver entered the transfer portal.
+Carey also faced accusations of losing support in the Temple locker room after multiple players, including the team's starting quarterback and number-one wide receiver, entered the transfer portal.
 On November 29, 2021, Temple fired Carey becoming the first Temple coach to be fired since Jerry Berndt in 1992.
-Prior to Carey, Temple's previous four head coaches all left the school to become Power Five coaches.
+Prior to Carey, Temple's previous four head coaches had all left the school to become Power Five coaches.

 Indiana

 After joining the staff as a quality control coach before the 2022 season, Carey was appointed as Indiana's offensive line coach on October 9, 2022.
+He was promoted to Offensive Coordinator following the firing of Nick Sheridan.